 Signs to look out for:

-- One eye turns in or out – this may be easier to spot when the child is tired
+- one eye turns in or out – this may be easier to spot when the child is tired

-- They rub their eyes a lot (except when they are tired, this is normal)
+- they rub their eyes a lot (except when they are tired, this is normal)

-- They have watery eyes
+- they have watery eyes

-- They are clumsy or have poor hand and eye coordination
+- they are clumsy or have poor hand and eye co-ordination

-- Your child avoids reading, writing or drawing
+- your child avoids reading, writing or drawing

-- They screw up their eyes or frown when they read or watch TV
+- they screw up their eyes or frown when they read or watch TV

-- They sit very close to the TV, or hold books or objects close to their face
+- they sit very close to the TV, or hold books or objects close to their face

-- They have behaviour or concentration problems at school
+- they have behaviour or concentration problems at school

-- They don’t do as well as they should at school
+- they don’t do as well as they should at school

-- They complain about blurred or double vision or they have unexplained headaches
+- they complain about blurred or double vision, or they have unexplained headaches.

-Eye tests for under 16s
+Eye tests for children

-The NHS pays for sight tests for children under 16 years old, and those aged 16 to 18 in full-time education.
+The NHS pays for sight tests for children under 16 years of age, and those aged 16 to 18 in full-time education.
 If your child needs glasses, the NHS will give you a voucher, which may cover the full cost of glasses, or you can put it towards the cost if you want more expensive glasses.
 You can take the voucher to any dispensing optician (person who sells prescription glasses).